rohankumardubey/xmsstamper/Doxygen/Stamper_Tutorial.md

 # Stamper Tutorial {#Stamper_Tutorial}

 ## Introduction {#Intro_Stamper}
-The purpose of this tutorial is to provide explanation on how to use the classes defined in xmsng to perform feature stamping.
-The examples provided in this tutorial refer to test cases that are in the xmsng/tutorial/TutStamping.cpp source file.
+The purpose of this tutorial is to provide explanation on how to use the classes defined in this library to perform feature stamping.
+The examples provided in this tutorial refer to test cases that are in the /tutorial/TutStamping.cpp source file.

-The xmsng library contains classes for performing feature stamping.
+The library contains classes for performing feature stamping.
 The basic idea is to associate cross sections with a center line to produce a new feature (a "fill" embankment, a "cut" channel).
 The output from the feature stamp is a TIN and a set of break lines defining distinct characteristics of the new feature, such as the center line, shoulder, toe, and end cap.

 The xms::StStamperIo class is used to set up the inputs to the stamp operation and it also contains the outputs of the operation in the member variables m_outTin and m_outBreakLines;